 “Integrating financial education tools with a focus on responsible lending options is the future of this industry.
 The impetus will be on socially responsible companies to create products that not only address immediate borrower and refinancing needs, but also helps customers use credit responsibly in anticipation of future needs.”

-Insightful content that can inform and guide overwhelmed homebuyers through the process is an incredibly effective way to provide value to your customers (and attract more customers!).
+According to Cultural Outreach’s 2021 NextGen Homebuyer Report, one in four buyers finds a lack of understanding about the mortgage process to be the biggest challenge to homeownership.
+Because of this widespread confusion, insightful content that can inform and guide overwhelmed homebuyers through the process is an incredibly effective way to provide value to your customers and attract new borrowers into your funnel.

-It might seem like a lot of work but it pays off.
-According to global marketing research and advisory firm Demand Metric, content marketing generates three times more leads than traditional marketing efforts.
+Content requires continued effort, but it pays off.
+According to global marketing research and advisory firm Demand Metric, content marketing generates three times more leads than traditional outbound marketing and costs 62% less.

 A solid email and content marketing strategy can also help you attract business from real estate agents.
 Because agents get so many emails from lenders, it’s in your best interest to figure out a way to add value with your email marketing.

-While written content undoubtedly still holds value in marketing, visual content can often be more compelling than marketing collateral with just written copy.
-Blog posts that include images produce 650% higher engagement rates than text-only posts (the irony that there are no images in this post is not lost on me).
+While written content undoubtedly holds value in marketing, visual content can often be more compelling than marketing collateral with just written copy.
+Blog posts that include images produce 650% higher engagement rates than text-only posts.

 No one likes being harassed by someone who wants to sell them something.
 An aggressive email marketing strategy that doesn’t offer anything of value to the prospect is off-putting.